What is PR (Permanent Resident) Card?

 The PR card in Canada works the same way as a Green Card works in the United States of America.
 Whenever a person’s application for permanent residence is successful, a card is issued to them to act as identification for the time of stay in Canada.
 The card remains valid for a period of five years and must be renewed after that.
 This is the document that is required when travelling to and from Canada during your permanent residence period.

 My PR Card expired.
 I am outside Canada.
 What to do?

 This is a very complex situation but happens quite often with permanent residents of Canada.
-Usually they plan for a short visit to their home country and stay there for a longer period causing their PR card to expire.
-If you face such an issue, there is no need for panic.
+Usually, they plan for a short visit to their home country and stay there for a longer period causing their PR card to expire.
+If you face such an issue, there is no need to panic.
 You may still be able to renew your PR card by:

 - Applying for a Travel Document,

 - Applying for permanent Resident Card renewal with Humanitarian and Compassionate arguments, or

 Is a valid PR card a requirement for staying in Canada?

 No, in fact not.
 A PR card is not the same as your PR status.
 As long as you have the legal visa and conditions for your permanent residence, an expired PR card does not take away your privileges.
 However, since it is a very important document, you must always apply for its renewal before it expires.

 Is a valid PR card required for applying for Citizenship?

 No, there is no necessary requirement for a working PR card when applying for Canadian Citizenship.
 You submit a copy of your PR card just like your other documents when applying for citizenship.
 If you have an expired card, you just need to inform the authorities.
 You can also easily renew your PR card during the period of your Citizenship application.
 The process of Citizenship usually takes well over a year, so you can easily get your new PR card while your citizenship application is in process.